FliT (band): Early years and album "Svit takyi" ("The world is such…") (2001–2004)

 Two years later in 2003, Yuriy Chornyi left the band because of creative odds.
 He was replaced by Igor Ozarko, who also became a band manager.

 On December 17, 2003, the band introduced the first album "Svit takyi…" ("The world is such…"), which included 15 tracks.

 In the beginning of 2004, backing vocalist and co-creator of lyrics Vitalii Bieliakov left the band.

 In October 2004, «UKRmusic» records re-released album "Svit takyi…" ("The world is such…").

 One of its songs, "Yizhachok" ("Hedgehog") became the most popular track of the band.
-Due to its success, hedgehog become part of band’s logo.
+Due to its success, hedgehog become part of band's logo.

 Album "Zanykay" ("Hide It") and VIDEO DVD Live (2005-2008)

 In 2005, the band actively performed both in Ukraine and abroad.

 On April 2, 2006, the new album "Zanykay" ("Hide It"), which included 13 songs was released in Kyiv, Ukraine.

-On June 16, 2007 the band had its first large recital, which was filmed.
+On June 16, 2007, the band had its first large recital, which was filmed.
 The video of this performance in Ivano-Frankivsk was released on DVD in September.
 In addition to the concert recording, it included collection of band clips, chosen pictures of the band and interviews with band-members.

 Album "Odnoznachno" ("Definitely") 2009

 Officially released on April 23, 2009, new album included 12 tracks.
 Video of two songs from this album were directed by Taras Khimich.

 The band participated in the folk music project at the First National TV channel.
 The purpose of this project was the search and revival of Ukrainian folk songs, their promotion, especially among the youth.
 During the program, FliT performed the folk song "Chumak Pye" ("Drinking Chumak") in their own interpretation, which, according to the audience voting, became the "song of the month".
 It also became a part of the new album "Odnoznachno" ("Definitely").

-Unlike previous albums, this album was recorded in Kiev instead of Ivano-Frankivsk.
+Unlike previous albums, this album was recorded in Kyiv instead of Ivano-Frankivsk.
 Here is what Mikhail Kopyevsky said in this regard:

 The key advantage of the album "Odnoznachno" ("Definitely") according to its creators is content with deep meaning.